jameister/jsonpath/README.md

 - `..['field1','field2']`: You can also search for multiple names.
 The output will have all results for field1 followed by all results for field2.
 - `[0]`: Returns the first element of an array.
 Negative numbers are allowed;
   they index from the end of the array.
+Indexing out of bounds is an error.
 - `[0,1,2]`: Returns the first, second, and third elements.
 - `[1:3]`: Slice the array JavaScript-style, returning the second and third elements.
+Either number can be omitted.
+Numbers outside the array bounds are clipped to be within the bounds.

 Here are some more examples of paths: